jamestattersall/Proton2Mssql/readme.md

 2. Access the record with the same entity instance ID in VRX.DBS.
 3. Iterate and evaluate the first 2 bytes as UINT16 (Max item ID) in each block on the VRX.DBS page until max Item ID is >= the specified item.
 4. Read the page ID from bytes 4-7 (the last 4 bytes) in the block evaluated as UINT32 (page pointer).
+5. Access the page in DATA.DBS with the page ID read from VRX.DBS.
+6. Iterate and evaluate each data block on the DATA.DBS page until the item ID (bytes 0-1 of the block) matches the specified item. continue to the next page in chain if required.
+7. Read the data value from the data block (bytes 3 to (end of block or end of block-1 if bit 1 of block set) and interpret according to datatype defined in ITEM.DBS.